loblab/docker-multi-linux/README.md

 # Docker based multiple Linux environment

 Want to

 - learn multiple Linux?
-- compare the difference between Ubuntu/Debian/CentOS/ArchLinux....?
+- compare the difference between Ubuntu/Debian/CentOS/ArchLinux...?
 - test your programs cross Linux?
-...
+- ...

-Here is the toolset to
+Here is a toolset to

-- setup/backup/restore multiple Linux systems,
+- setup multiple Linux systems in 1 command,
+- backup/restore in 1 command,
-- run/test commands/scripts cross Linux.
+- run/test commands/scripts cross Linux in 1 command.

 Based on Docker, small and fast.

 - Platform: Linux/Mac with Docker engine